vuestorefront/vue-storefront/packages/checkout-com/README.md

 ```

 ## Changing current channel
-All you have to do us just import `setChannel` method and call it:
+All you have to do is just import `setChannel` method and call it:
 ```ts
 import { setChannel } from '@vue-storefront/checkout-com';